JanuszPelc/ChiVariate/README.md

 #### Hypergeometric

-> The number of successes in a sample drawn *without replacement* from a finite population.
-A foundational distribution that handles card games (e.g., drawing a 5-card hand), lottery systems, or quality control where items are not returned to the population.
+> The number of successes in a sample drawn without replacement from a finite population.
+The foundational distribution for card games (e.g., drawing a 5-card hand), lottery systems, or quality control where items are not returned to the population.
 >
 >  *Complexity: `O(n)`, where n is the sample size.
 Tier 4.*